-At the end wall use an end pry bar, if needed, to pull the ends of the planks tight.
-Continue to install the floor working left to right, repeating the process until the completion of the floor.
-Continue to use the spacers on all vertical surfaces to maintain the $\frac{1}{2}$ " expansion.
+- K. At the end wall use an end pry bar, if needed, to pull the ends of the planks tight. - L. Continue to install the floor working left to right, repeating the process until the completion of the floor. - 1.
+Continue to use the spacers on all vertical surfaces to maintain the 1/2" expansion.

-DO NOT USE laminate straps as they may damage the flooring
+DO NOT USE laminate straps as they may damage the flooring.

-The last row will most likely require cutting to width but it should be no less than $1 \frac{1}{2}$ " wide.
-To do this, lay the plank face up on top of the last full row installed.
-Trace the wall contour on the last plank using a scrap piece of plank and a pencil.
-Install cut planks and pull into place with a pry bar.
-Install spacing wedges between planks and wall.
-Remove the straight edge (starter row) and install the last row using the pry bar.

-Allow floor to dry for a minimum of 12 hours before removing all spacing wedges and allowing foot traffic.
-Install trim and moldings the following day.
+- M. The last row will most likely require cutting to width, but it should be no less than 1 1/2" wide.
+To do this: - 1.
+Lay the plank face up on top of the last full row installed. - 2.
+Trace the wall contour on the last plank using a scrap piece of plank and a pencil. - 3.
+Install cut planks and pull into place with a pry - 4.
+Install spacing wedges between planks and wall. - 5.
+Remove the straight edge (starter row) and install the last row using the pry bar. - N. Allow floor to dry for a minimum of 12 hours before removing all spacing wedges and allowing foot traffic. - O. Install trim and moldings the following day.